knightofknee/BeKin8/bekin8/README.md

-1- no username setting
+1- no username re-setting- not high value can break things

 carly  - test@tester

-2- answer the call of the beacon instead of making your own. intensify the flame, make it grow

 --- future
-add button for chat like smoke above the flame for the beaconer. a button chat for self posts are hard to read with the blue
+done-------add button for chat like smoke above the flame for the beaconer. a button done-------chat for self posts are hard to read with the blue

+^^^^
 * button to say you are joining/responding to a beacon

-* sexy bottom buttons for friends create post go to feed stuff
+needs improvement -- * sexy bottom buttons for friends create post go to feed stuff

-* friend group invites
+done------* friend group invites

-2- make top of home take up more space lower center friends at top
+done-------2- make top of home take up more space lower done---------center friends at top

-center stuff in general?
+---------center stuff in general?

+^comments on posts- just the same as the beacon chat

+^^friends page gets update with notification control and eventually profile links. posts can have profile links too

+****  answer the call of the beacon instead of making your own. intensify the flame, make it grow